Education Options in Warren County

 There is high quality and consistently top ranked K-12 public school education in Warren County.

-The Business Review (Albany, NY) offers a wealth of information in its Annual Schools Report.
-This guide includes ranking methodology, school rankings, and top Capital Region districts in various academic areas.
+The Albany Business Review publishes its Annual Schools Report which provides school district rankings for Capital Region districts in various academic areas.
 Warren County school districts consistently rank in the top 20 in the Capital Region.

 Queensbury School District is one of only two school districts in the Capital Region that offers the International Baccalaureate Program.
 The International Baccalaureate Diploma Programme (IB DP) is a rigorous course of study open to juniors and seniors that prepares students to succeed in college and to effectively participate in an increasingly global society.
 Research has shown that IB DP graduates are much more likely to be enrolled at top higher education institutions than entrants holding other qualifications.The challenging IB curriculum is designed to prepare high school students for the rigor they will face at the university level.
 The IB Diploma is highly regarded worldwide as excellent preparation for college readiness and success.
 The curriculum is comprised of six core subjects plus a Theory of Knowledge class.